xnvme/xnvme/docs/background/platforms/linux/index.md

   - `linux`, Use Linux file/dev handles and enumerate NVMe devices

-By default the Linux backend will use `emu` for async. emulation wrapping around the synchronous Linux `nvme` driver ioctl-interface.
+By default the Linux platform will use `emu` for async. emulation wrapping around the synchronous Linux `nvme` driver ioctl-interface.
 This is done as it has the broadest command-support.
-For effiency, one can tap into using the `io_uring` and `io_uring_cmd`.
+For efficiency, one can tap into using the `io_uring` and `io_uring_cmd`.

 ### Examples